Courses and Instruction FAQs

 Does online learning in an independent study format work well?

 Yes.
 For many students, online independent learning is an excellent way to develop personal strengths.
 After all, not every student feels comfortable raising their hand in a traditional classroom setting, or asking a question without fearing embarrassment.
 Every student deserves the chance to share their thoughts and get helpful feedback from teachers and advisors.
-Insight offers an environment where this can happen at each students pace, when they can focus best.
+Insight offers an environment where this can happen at each students’ pace, when they can focus best.

 What roles do instructors play?

-Teachers at Insight School of Michigan, all of whom are Michigan–certified, play a central role.
-We combine state–of–the–art online teaching techniques with experienced state–certified teachers to create an environment where students feel engaged, empowered, and challenged.
+Teachers at Insight School of Michigan, all of whom are Michigan-certified, play a central role.
+We combine online teaching techniques with experienced, state-certified teachers to create an environment where students feel engaged, empowered, and challenged.
 Our teachers know how to connect and inspire, and they're dedicated to helping each student succeed.
-They're able to spend their time focusing on teaching, mentoring, and engaging with students—rather than on time–consuming classroom management—so they can build one–on–one relationships with each student to understand and respond to their individual strengths and needs.
+They're able to spend their time focusing on teaching, mentoring, and engaging with students—rather than on time-consuming classroom management—so they can build one-to-one relationships with each student to understand and respond to their individual strengths and needs.

 Insight School of Michigan teachers also answer day-to-day questions and assess student performance through assignments, exams, and quizzes.